 Whichever herb you choose, the procedure for making it is similar.

-- Remove large stems from leafy herbs, chop roots, and remove only petals from flowers you plan to use .
+- Remove large stems from leafy herbs (chop or leave whole), chop roots, and remove only the petals from flowers you plan to use.

-- Pack a clean glass container (a canning jar, a discarded peanut-butter jar) loosely with the herbs you’ve chosen, picked over, rinsed, and blotted dry.
+- Pack a clean glass container (a canning jar, a discarded peanut-butter jar) loosely with the herbs you’ve chosen.
 Cover with vinegar warmed to room temperature.

 - Tamp the herbs down to release the air bubbles; then add more vinegar to completely submerge the plant material.
 Cap the container tightly, set in a dark, warm place, and let the herbs steep for a month to six weeks.
 Use a plastic cap or a piece of plastic film tied with a rubber band to prevent the acidic vinegar from corroding a metal top.

 - Strain out the herbs and repeat the process with fresh herbs if you want a stronger-flavored vinegar.
-Otherwise, decant the vinegar into a cork- or glass-stoppered container.
-If you plan to give your vinegar as a gift, add a sprig of fresh herb or a few blossoms for visual appeal.
+Otherwise, decant the vinegar into a cork- or capped glass container.

 - Store your herbal vinegars in a dark, cool place.